ceph/ceph/doc/radosgw/manual-install.rst

  Install Apache, FastCGI and RADOS GW
 ======================================

-.. note: If you deploy Ceph with Chef cookbooks, you may skip this section.
+.. note:: If you deploy Ceph with Chef cookbooks, you may skip this section.

 Install Packages
 ----------------